Head of School of Biological Sciences

 If you are interesting in joining the group then have a think about the work that the current group and recently completed members have contributed.

 Barry Nourice is looking at the fragile status of soils in the Seychelles.
 Victor Igbwe is making use of microbial processes for the production of bioethanols.
-This makes use both of emperical and modelling approaches.
-Mary Allagoa is using fagacity and QRA strategies to relate hydrocarbon fate and impact in the environment.
-Emmanuel Awulu is develping and comparing a range of mutagenic assays (microbal and human cell type) to devise rapid screening tests for ecotoxicology applications.
+This makes use both of empirical and modelling approaches.
+Mary Allagoa is using fugacity and QRA strategies to relate hydrocarbon fate and impact in the environment.
+Emmanuel Awulu is developing and comparing a range of mutagenic assays (microbial and human cell type) to devise rapid screening tests for ecotoxicology applications.

 Sapar Dossanov is looking at integrated approaches of risk and hazard assessment in current and historic metal mines.
 Amira Alzadjali is developing new elemental specific biosensors to update the current suite used by the group in environmental diagnostics.
 Mohammed Alotaibi is researching the role of buffering agents and the physical shape and size of nano-particles in terms of ecotoxicology.

 Abubakar Yuguda is devising methods to apply mycorrhizal enhanced maize plants in the remediation of soils impacted with effluents from the tannery industry.
 He spends his time both in Aberdeen and in Nigeria.

 Aftab Majeed is considering the challenges of quantifying urban ecology with respect to planning challenges from a quantitative basis.

 In recent years we have had many completions.
 Dr. Ogo Iroakasi finished her thesis on the production and application of microbial biosurfactants.
 This was applicable both to enhanced oil recovery and bioremediation.
 While Ogo was characterising and optimising the performance and potential value, Chisom Agunwoke developed their role in soil and sediment remediation.
 Lynne Copland compared the performance of these biosurfactants with synthetic materials.